antsmc2/webrtc_meetings/README.md

 With this, ws.recv() receives the message "hey man"

+## What next?

+You need to setup your Stun and Turn servers and configure the credentials in webrtc_meetins/settings.py (Tested this with coTurn and reTurn.)

 ## To do

-1. Test cases
+1. Myself and friends has used this in some of their webrtc projects.
+But I still need to add automated Test cases

 2. chat and File sharing is implemented in js files.
-Need to make visible on UI.
+Need to make visible on UI (I had done this and tested on a previous machine but can't seem to find it :(.
+I'll reimplement when I have some time).

-3. Video and voice recording is not working properly yet.
+3. Recording (voice and video recording) is not working properly yet.
 Would check when I get the time.

-4. Handle server push (discovery and identification) more smoothly.
+4. Handle server sent events (server push) discovery and identification more smoothly.